What Is a Short-Term Rental (STR)?

 - How can I convert my short-term rental license to a standard rental license?

 Fill out an application for a standard rental housing license, contact a licensed inspector to have your property inspected, and submit all of your paperwork and licensing fee to Planning and Development Services.
-Your Short-Term Rental License will be cancelled and a new Standard Long-Term Rental Housing License with a four-year effective date will be issued.
+Your Short-Term Rental License will be canceled and a new Standard Long-Term Rental Housing License with a four-year effective date will be issued.

 - Does my short-term rental need to comply with the SmartRegs/energy efficiency requirement?

 Short-term rentals, other than detached owner accessory units, are not required to comply with the city’s SmartRegs/energy efficiency requirements.
 Detached owner accessory units were required to comply by Dec.
 31, 2018.

 - I think that my neighbor is using their home as a short-term rental, but they are not showing up on the license map.
 Who do I contact to file a complaint?